 - 1/2 cup unsalted butter, at room temperature

-- 2/3 cup sugar
+- 2/3 cup granulated sugar

 - 2 large egg yolks

-- 1 tablespoon grated lemon zest
+- 1 tablespoon finely grated lemon zest

-- 1/4 teaspoon pure lemon oil such as Boyajian brand
+- 1/4 teaspoon pure lemon oil, such as Boyajian brand

-- 1/4 cup lemon vodka
+- 1/4 cup lemon vodka or limoncello

-- 4. Divide the dough in half.
+- Divide the dough in half.
 Using your hands and working on a lightly floured surface, form each half into a log 9 inches long by 1 1/4 inches in diameter.
 Place the logs on the prepared baking sheet, spacing them well apart.

-- 6. Return the baking sheet to the oven and bake the cookies for 15 minutes.
+- Place the slices, cut side down, on the baking sheet and bake the cookies for 15 minutes.
 Turn them over and continue baking until lightly browned, 10 to 15 minutes more.

 - Transfer the cookies to a wire rack and let cool completely before demurely noshing or dipping them in any warm liquid.
 (You can keep these in an airtight container at room temperature for up to 1 week.)